New Jersey District Tournament

 In terms of speed, I have no preference.
 The debate will be judged based on a few factors: weight of impacts in case, framing (not necessarily who has the better framework, but rather, who better defends their framework and relates it to case), and rebuttals (try not to drop any arguments).
 I also will not be judging based on my personal (political, economic, social, etc.) opinions, so focus on the quality of your debate, and you will be fine.
 While I do not have a preference with speed, please be clear and signpost before speeches.
 Finally, while I will be keeping time, but please keep your own time as well. good luck!

-Tech savvy truth telling/testing debaters who crystallize with clarity, purpose persuasion&pathos will generally win my ballot.
+Tech savvy truth telling/testing debaters who crystallize with clarity, purpose persuasion & pathos will generally win my ballot.

-LD -- See Policy above, and also Parli for cross-examination analysis.
+lysis.
 While this event has evolved considerably, I am still a firm believer that Value/Criterion is the straightest path to victory, as a strong V/C FW will either contextualize impacts to a policy/plan advocacy, or explain and justify an ethical position or moral statement functioning as that necessary advocacy.
 Also, V/C allows a debater to jump in and out of different worlds, advocating for their position while also demonstrating the portable skill of entering into an alternate FW and clashing with their opponent on their merits.
 An appropriate V/C will offer fair, reasonable, predictable, equitable, and functional Ground to both sides.
 I will entertain any and all theory, kritiks, T, FW. procedure, resolution-rejection/alteration, etc. -- but fair warning, positions that do not directly relate to the resolutional topic area will require a Highly Compelling warrant(s) for why.
 At all times, please INSTRUCT me on how I am supposed to think about the round.

 So...that is my paradigm proper, intentionally left very short.
 I've tried the more is more approach, and I have become fond of the less is more.
 Below are random things I have written, usually for tournament-specific commentary.